Commercial truck financing is available for three purposes:

 You can sometimes be approved for a commercial truck loan without insurance, but generally, you’ll need to secure commercial auto insurance before the funds get deposited into your account.

-This being said, if the truck being financed is the only asset in your business, you’ll typically need:
+If the truck being financed is the only asset in your business, you’ll typically need:

-Although these types of coverage will likely be required, you can also purchase supplemental coverage depending on your business’s needs.
+You can also purchase supplemental coverage depending on your business’s needs.

 Finally, a complete commercial truck loan application will contain a lot of detailed information about your business—even more so than business owners applying for financing within other industries.

-Overall, to qualify for a commercial truck loan, you may have to provide the following documents:
+You may have to provide the following documents: